 Getting to the secret beach

-The beach is located on Isla Colon and requires a bit of hiking.
-First, rent a bike or an ATV and head to the end of the coastal road along Playa Bluff.
-From there, it’s about a 2-km hike north through the forest and along the coast.
-In a few places, the trail splits into two but you should always take the trail to the right to get to this beach.
+From there, it’s about a 2km (1.2 mi) hike north through the forest and along the coast.
+In a few places, the trail splits into two but you should always stay on the trail to the right to get to this beach.

 Bocas del Toro beaches map

+On the map below, I’ve marked the locations of each of the beaches listed above.
 Click on the top left corner of the map for more details.

 Best hotels and hostels in Bocas del Toro